#Gradle & Build Systems

 • How do I ensure that tests are being run before changes are committed?

-• It’s the official build tool for Android builds, so you will need it for Android applications.
+• It’s the official Google-endorsed build tool for Android projects.

 • It's open source and has a large community of users.